 What is the purpose of oxymorons?

-As with other literary devices like metaphor, onomatopoeia, and hyperbole, oxymorons have a few different purposes in writing, all of which are quite useful in the right situation:
+As with other literary devices like metaphor, onomatopoeia, and hyperbole, oxymorons have a few different purposes in writing, all of which can be useful in the right situation:

-As a contradiction of terms, an oxymoron both stands out and also elicits critical thinking.
+As a contradiction of terms, an oxymoron stands out and elicits critical thinking.
 The reader must momentarily pause to comprehend and process the meaning—in other words, oxymorons make the reader think.

-Oxymorons tend to have deeper meanings and be more memorable than noncontradictory words, so they work great at key points in your writing for boosting reader engagement.
+Oxymorons have deeper meanings and are more memorable than noncontradictory words, so they work great at key points in your writing to boost reader engagement.
 They also occasionally work well with figurative language to compound the power behind certain words.

 Oxymorons present an ideal opportunity to be clever or funny.
 The inherent setup of contradictory words works great for jokes and other witty statements.
 Consider these oxymoron examples:

-Consider the oxymoron example deafening silence.
-On its own silence is fairly neutral—it can be calm or tense, depending on the context.
-But pairing it with deafening gives silence a very distinct meaning, comparing it to a loud noise that draws extra attention.
+Consider the oxymoron example of deafening silence.
+On its own, silence is fairly neutral—it can be calm or tense, depending on the context.
+But pairing it with deafening gives silence a distinct meaning, comparing it to a loud noise that draws extra attention.
 This presents the word silence in a unique way that’s particularly expressive.

-We already gave an oxymoron definition above, so here let’s talk about paradoxes.
+We’ve already defined oxymorons above, so let’s explore paradoxes.
 A paradox is a statement that technically contradicts itself but remains true nonetheless.
-It may seem illogical or unrealistic, but, upon reflection, it’s based in reality and stems from valid reasoning.
-Consider these paradox examples:
+It may seem illogical or unrealistic, but upon reflection, it’s based on reality and stems from valid reasoning.

 By extension, oxymorons deal with the contrast between the meanings of words, but paradoxes focus on the contrast between complete ideas.
 The scope of a paradox can go much deeper, drawing on complicated themes and philosophical concepts.
 The scope of oxymorons, however, is limited only to the scope of the individual words used.